Personal Injury Lawyers Serving Lake Worth

 Despite the many attractions offered by this city, people are no freer from the risk of accidents there than anywhere else in the United States.
-If you’ve been hurt by someone else’s careless actions in Lake Worth, an experienced injury lawyer at Frankl & Kominsky can guide you through the process of seeking compensation for your harm.
-We represent ordinary people in claims arising from car accidents, truck crashes, medical malpractice incidents, construction accidents, slip and falls, and more.Filing a Negligence Lawsuit in Florida
+If you’ve been hurt by someone else’s careless actions in Lake Worth, an experienced injury lawyer at Frankl & Kominsky can guide you through the process of filing a personal injury lawsuit in Florida.
+We represent ordinary people in claims arising from car accidents, truck crashes, medical malpractice incidents, construction accidents, slip and falls, and more.Auto Accidents in Palm Beach, Florida

 - The defendant owed the victim a duty of care;